payherepayments/payhere-starter-fundraising/README.md

 $ npm install -g @sanity/cli
 ```

-From within the `cms/` folder you will want to initialise a new sanity project tied to your account that you login and make changes with.
+From within the `cms/` folder you want to initialise a new sanity project tied to your account.
 When prompted `Would you like to reconfigure` select `Y` and create a new sanity project, choosing to use the default dataset configuration.

 ```sh
 $ cd cms